wangy125/wangy125.github.io/README.md

-# zhanglj37.github.io
+# wangy125.github.io

-This is the personal website of Lijin Zhang
+This is the personal website of Yue WANG

 https://lijinzhang.com